derekmumaw/obsidian/Morning Conference/Lymphoma/Aggressive NHL/ECRO Aggressive NHL.md

 - Imaging
 	- PET
 		- Deauville #pimp
-	- prefer palpation over surveillance scans after remission
+	- prefer palpation over surveillance scans after remission #emph
+		- BUT re-staging PET at 8-12 months is a good idea #pimp
 - Biopsy
 	- Core is fine, excisional is fine
 # staging